Swarovski 65-mm HD Scopes

 with significant advantages in field of view relative to the more conventional 20-60x

 zoom.
-There is also a fixed-magnification 30x wide-angle eyepiece.
 Some of the optical

 properties of these eyepieces are summarized in the table below.